Cyber-Chic/nasa/README.md

 <br>
 <br>
 # What is Exoplanet Watch?
 - A citizen science project by the National Aeronautics and Space Administration (NASA).
-It allows participants to gather and analyze exoplanet data, contribute their results to a NASA database, and recieve recognition for their work in scientific publications. https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/overview/
+It allows participants to gather and analyze exoplanet data, contribute their results to a NASA database, and recieve recognition for their work in scientific publications. <br>
+https://exoplanets.nasa.gov/exoplanet-watch/about-exoplanet-watch/overview/

 # How Do I Conduct My Research?